sanity-io/sanity/packages/@sanity/dashboard/README.md

 # Dashboard

-Tool which picks up and renders any defined `@sanity/dashboard/widget` parts.
-Install it to display stats about your project, number of edits last 24 hours, etc.
+Tool which picks up and renders any widgets implementing `part:@sanity/dashboard/widget`.
+Install this plugin in your Content Studio to display stats about your project, number of edits last 24 hours, etc.

+The Dashboard tool has been designed to be as generic as possible, making few assumptions about its widgets.
+The Dashboard itself is mostly concerned about the layout of the configured widgets.

+## How to install a widget

+## How to create a widget

+## How to configure the Dashboard

-Override `part:@sanity/dashboard/config` in your Content Studio to take control of what appears on the dashboard.
+Override `part:@sanity/dashboard/config` in your Studio to take control of what appears on the dashboard.